 - 1 pound rutabaga skin removed and chopped into small, equal sized pieces

-- 3 medium carrots peeled and chopped into 1/4" thick rounds
+- 3 medium carrots peeled and chopped into ¼" thick rounds

 - 1 small head of broccoli stems removed and florets cut into equal sized pieces

-- 2 Tbsp olive oil
+- 2 Tablespoons olive oil

-- salt and pepper
+- salt and pepper to taste

 - Preheat oven to 425F.
 Line a large baking sheet with parchment paper.